Aspern - A Resilient Infrastructure Solution

 - Visualization of correlated data: Transportation information and traffic flows for end users in an interactive map

 - Status of charging: Prediction of charging point usage (occupancy and energy demand)

-- Cost reduction by providing services through open standards and interfaces, with the goal of affordability, monetization enablement and longevity.
+- Providing services through open standards & interfaces, with the goal of affordability, monetization enablement & longevity

-- Operational efficiency as the system implemented for providing and monitoring network capacity can help to secure the reliability of power supply in large cities.
+- The system implemented for providing & monitoring network capacity can help to secure the reliability of power supply in large cities

 Powered by the MindSphere City Graph, Aspern Smart City Research (ASCR), won the IDC 2020 Smart Cities and Communities Europe and Central Asia Awards in the category resilient infrastructure, focusing on technology-enabled, groundbreaking projects, that deliver citizen-centric outcomes.